ismaelestalayo/uMessenger/README.md

  * Email: ismael.em@outlook.com
  * Twitter: [@isma_estalayo](https://twitter.com/isma_estalayo)

-__NOTE: The files are sent in segments of just 100 bytes, because I realized that some networks fragmented the TCP datagrams smaller than my first two aproximations of 2000 and 1000 bytes, so that the photos I was sending were received almost totally corrupted because of the Offset.__
+_NOTE:_

-__In the next updates I'll try to find the most efficient size of segments wihtout the need of segmentation on the TCP layer.__
+_I made the sending of files so that I could change the size of the segments I was sending, but the only size where the videos weren't corrupted was at the size of 1 byte.
+Even so, I've left the code there, so if you wanna try it yourself, on the FileSending class just change  con.sendArray(fileDumpedInArray, 1)  to the size of segment you want, bear in mind that most files will be corrupted although I noticed photos not being corrupted but severely altered with a segment size greater than 500._